“Online music copyright in the European Union.”

 In essence, the one who performed the pre-mastering.

 Indeed, the one who draws from the initial tracks obtained after the mixing.

-Then again, that who gives life to the original master from which all other copies will come.
+Then again, who gives life to the original master from whom all other copies will come.

 Be that as it may, the Law gives the producer the exclusive rights to authorize the direct or indirect, temporary or permanent production of his phonograms in any way and form, in whole or in part, and with any duplication process.